rushil02/rentality-legacy/src/README.md

 * Input Validations
 * Object/Queryset Fetch logic
 * Check if User has Object level Permissions
-  - When using DRF you can use permission_classes to set/define custom permissions. **IMPORTANT:** Bes sure to call `self.check_object_permissions(request, object)` in the view method.
+  - When using DRF you can use permission_classes to set/define custom permissions. **IMPORTANT:** Be sure to call `self.check_object_permissions(request, object)` in the view method.
 * Check if Business logic / Functionality is applicable to fetched Object
 * Apply Business Logic / Functionality
+  - Remember to use `transaction.atomic()` for all atomic processes, example - Creating Activity Logs with associated objects
 * Return appropriate Response

 ##### CheckList B